Fan0-6/sql-portfolio-project/README.md

-# SQL Portfolio Project: The SaaS "Freemium" Conversion Hunter
+# SQL Portfolio Project: The SaaS Conversion Hunter

 ## Project Overview

 This is an end-to-end SQL analysis project for a data analyst portfolio.
 It follows a common business scenario: a SaaS (Software-as-a-Service) company wants to understand what product features drive users to upgrade from a free/trial plan to a paid subscription.

-The goal was to analyze a raw, multi-table dataset, build a "data warehouse" (an aggregated analytics table), and use SQL queries to find the "golden path" that leads to conversion.
+The goal was to analyze a raw, multi-table dataset, build a simple data warehouse, and use SQL queries to identify the best path to conversion.

 * **Business Problem:** How do we convert more freemium users to paid customers?
 * **Data:** A 5-table relational dataset (accounts, subscriptions, feature usage, etc.) from Kaggle.